Smarter Kids in Less Than 100 Days After Consuming Fish Oil!

 Apparently giving fish oil to children helps improve their reading and comprehension performance.
-Swedish experts report.
+(As reported by Swedish experts)

 Researchers also found that children who took fish oil supplements were five times faster in decoding jumbled up words than those in the placebo group.